weiroll/weiroll.js/README.md

 const {commands, state} = planner.plan();
 ```

 Subplan functions must specify which argument receives the current state using the special variable `Planner.state`, and must take exactly one subplanner and one state argument.
-Subplan functions must return an updated state.
+Subplan functions must either return an updated state or nothing.

-Return values created in a subplanner, such as `sum` above, can be referenced in the outer scope, and even in other subplans, as long as they are referenced after the command that produces them.
+If a subplan returns updated state, return values created in a subplanner, such as `sum` above, can be referenced in the outer scope, and even in other subplans, as long as they are referenced after the command that produces them.
+Subplans that do not return updated state are read-only, and return values defined inside them cannot be referenced outside them.